AnyChart/docs.anychart.com/Working_with_Data/Table_Data_Model.md

 {sample}WD\_Table\_Data\_05{sample}

-You can also map multiple tables, which allows you, for example, to show odd and even days on different series:
+You can also map multiple tables.
+Here multiple tables are used to show odd and even days on different series:

 ```
 // create two data tables